-At first, I wasn’t sure if I was going to share this because I honestly didn’t want anyone to be saddened by these two pictures or what I had to say.
-After all, no one likes a Debbie downer and at first glance at these precious treasures of mine may lead some to think, “how sad”.
-Please allow me to explain …
+I wasn’t sure if I was going to share this, because I honestly didn’t want to make anyone sad.
+After all, no one likes a Debbie downer, and at first glance, this precious treasure of mine may lead some to think, “OMG, how sad”.
+Let me to explain …

-Two Fridays ago, our daughter had her little besties for a sleepover.
-Giggles, silliness and the like in full throttle above our bedroom, which we did not mind in the least.
+Our daughter had her friends here for a sleepover recently.
+Giggles and silliness ensued above our bedroom, which we did not mind in the least.
 Those sounds of silliness are not only music to our ears but even more so a sign that we must be doing something right!
 We’ve always said that we want our home to be where our daughter and her friends want to be.
 (Much like those days so very long ago raising my Christian that I fondly recall very similar sounds of boys camped happily at my home.
 They were “my boys” too, and some still are to this day, but I digress.)
 When kids cross our threshold they are welcomed, embraced, esteemed, heard, respected, validated, loved and cared for as if they were our own.
 For us?
 It’s the highest of honors: “The house full of silly girls”.

-But back to the story.
+But I’ve digressed.
 That night it was storming terribly.
-Pouring rains, booms of thunder, cracks of lightening and even some hail.
-By 9pm Williamson and I were settled down in our room watching a movie while the girls were upstairs engaged in some serious SHENANIGANS!
+Pouring rain, crashing thunder, cracks of lightening and even some hail.
+Williamson and I were settled down in our room watching a movie while the girls upstairs were engaged in some pretty serious shenanigans.
 One hellacious “BAM” of thunder and lightning and our peaceful movie night quickly turned into a slumber party in our room!
 There we were surrounded by two cats, a trembling dog, then within seconds of hearing eight little feet trampling down the stairway, four 11-year-olds who jumped onto our bed.
 “Guess what, you’re stuck with us now people, bwa ha ha ha ha!”
 Of course, this was to be expected and perfectly okay.
 Soon they were all giggling and wouldn’t shut up, so Williamson hit the pause button and we just let them do their thing!